 Course DescriptionStarting with the Catskill Mountains as a boot camp for comedians, Professor Dorinson plans to trace the transformation of American humor with four lectures.
 Using cartoons, power points, and recent publications, he will demonstrate the various applications of humor in giving voice to silent minorities, as well as platforms for vocal majorities.
 Leaders, such as Abraham Lincoln, both Roosevelts, and John F. Kennedy, have used the "bully pulpit" to gain and maintain power to win hearts, minds, and votes with both wit and wisdom.

 - Date: Fridays, January 11, 18, 25; February 1

 - Location: Barry and Florence Friedberg Auditorium, Boca Raton Campus

 One-time guest pass, Member or Non-member at the door - $20.

 About the Instructor

 Joseph Dorinson has been a professor in the History Department at Long Island University since 1966.
-He has written the book, Kvetching and Shpritzing: Jewish Humor in American Popular Culture(2015),has co-edited the book, Jackie Robinson: Race, Sports and the American Dream (1999), and has written numerous articles on a variety of subjects concerning his beloved borough of Brooklyn focusing on athletic heroes, sports history, politics, humor, and ethnicity.
+Dorinson has written the book, Kvetching and Shpritzing: Jewish Humor in American Popular Culture(2015), and has co-edited the book, Jackie Robinson: Race, Sports and the American Dream (1999).
+He has written numerous articles on a variety of subjects concerning his beloved borough of Brooklyn, focusing on athletic heroes, sports history, film history, politics, humor, and ethnicity.
 He has organized conferences at LIU on Jackie Robinson (1997), Brooklyn (1998), Paul Robeson (1998) and Basketball, (2001) at St. Francis College in Brooklyn.
-He will be inducted into the Brooklyn Jewish Historical Initiative Hall of Fame on Nov.
+He was inducted into the Brooklyn Jewish Historical Initiative Hall of Fame on Nov.
 14, 2019.

 Upcoming programs presented by Joseph Dorinson.